amal029/bencode-webedit/README.md

 # bencode-webedit
-A webapp for editing bencoded files -- ispired by BencodeEditor desktop application
+A webapp for editing bencoded files -- inspired by BencodeEditor desktop application